robertoAHenkel/aaron/003-simple-rag-qa.md

 You can refer to the [Firestore Vector Search Documentation](https://firebase.google.com/docs/firestore/vector-search#make_a_nearest-neighbor_query).

 ### Your Task
+1. Fix the input to the similarity search hook that is called in the Search front end

-Implement the nearest neighbor search in the vector search route.
+2. Implement the nearest neighbor search in the vector search route.
+Use the Firestore Documentation above as syntax guide.

 ## Step 4: Implement Summary Generation 📝